 Fermentation time and temperature

 Pickles that will be canned to be fully fermented.
-The lower the fermentation temperature the longer they will take to fully ferment.
-It's recommended that you ferment pickles for canning at 70F to 75F for 21 to 28 days.
+The lower the fermentation temperature, the longer they will take to ferment fully.
+It's recommended that you ferment pickles for canning at 64F to 72F for about 21-28 days, depending on the temperature, until the flesh of cucumbers turns translucent olive green.
 Pickles are fully fermented when you see no bubbles coming up to the surface.
-I usually ferment in my pantry at around 70F for 28 days and have always had excellent results.
+I usually ferment in my pantry at around 70F for 21 days and have always had excellent results.

 Seasonings